 Methods: This is a laboratory based prospective study done in the department of microbiology in a tertiary care center after institutional ethics committee clearance.
 Haemophilus influenzae isolates from respiratory tract specimens over a period of one year were subjected to antibiotic susceptibility tests.
 Beta-lactamase production was detected by nitrocefin disc. hpd gene, blaTEM and blaROB genes were detected by PCR.
 The data was analysed using SPSS 11.5 version.

 Results: Of the 162 isolates, 89.5% were from sputum specimens.
 Ampicillin resistance was seen in 5 (3.09%) isolates.
 The ampicillin resistant strains were positive for beta-lactamase enzyme and blaTEM gene.
 BLNAR and isolates with blaROB gene were not found.

 Conclusion: In case of Haemophilus influenzae respiratory tract infection empirical treatment with amoxicillin clavulanate or third generation cephalosporin may be the drugs of choice in our geographic area.

-Infectious disease, CNBC, Delhi, Microbiology, Kasturba Medical College, Mangalore, Manipal Academy of Higher Education, Manipal, Karnataka
+Senior Resident, Clinical Microbiology and Infectious Diseases, CNBC, Delhi, Kasturba Medical College, Mangalore, Manipal Academy of Higher Education, Manipal, Karnataka 576104